MionKit/mion/packages/router/README.md

     const publicMessage = `Cant fetch data.`;
     /*
-         Full RouteError containing dbError message and stacktrace will be added to context.request.internalErrors, so it can be logged or managed after */
+         Full RouteError containing dbError message and stacktrace will be added to ctx.request.internalErrors, so it can be logged or managed after */
     throw new RouteError(statusCode, publicMessage, undefined, dbError as Error);
   }